IcaroTorres-zz/rabbitmq-billing-processing/README.md

 ## Solutions

-### Scheduled Billing Processing (developed)
+### Scheduled Billing Processing (DEVELOPED)

 This solution proposes:

-- 2 isollated Web APIs (Customers, Issuance) interacting with end-users;
+- [x] 2 isollated Web APIs (Customers, Issuance) interacting with end-users;
-- performing Its independent use cases (create and query);
+- [x] performing Its independent use cases (create and query);
-- persisting their data in each respective database without any data replication between them;
+- [x] persisting their data in each respective database without any data replication between them;
-- the processing is executed by a third Worker Service as a scheduled batch of changes;
+- [x] the processing is executed by a third Worker Service as a scheduled batch of changes;
-- done by Remote Procedure Calls from iT being a RPC client;
+- [x] done by Remote Procedure Calls from iT being a RPC client;
-- to both APIs having background hosted services implemented as RPC servers;
+- [x] to both APIs having background hosted services implemented as RPC servers;
-- receiving changes and returning current data to be processed.
+- [x] receiving changes and returning current data to be processed.

 #### Architecture